How To Clean an RV After Every Trip

 Another popular question—and the answer is: “Possibly.”

 Pressure washers can potentially damage your RV.
-High pressure washing can ruin the sidewall gaskets, seals, paint finish, gel coat, or vinyl decals.
-It can even dent aluminum sidewall.
-With these risks in mind, when using any hose with a sprayer attachment, only use a low pressure setting at an angle and maintain a safe distance to reduce possibility for damage and leaks.
+High-pressure washing can ruin the sidewall gaskets, seals, paint finish, gel coat, or vinyl decals.
+It can even dent an aluminum sidewall.
+With these risks in mind, when using any hose with a sprayer attachment, only use a low-pressure setting at an angle and maintain a safe distance to reduce the possibility of damage and leaks.
 Always wash from the top down and avoid spraying water into any appliance vents.

 Pressure washer